Beckenham, New Zealand: Amenities

 Beckenham Park has duck ponds, is the home to the Southern Districts Cricket Club and the Beckenham Tennis Club.
 The Opawa-Saint Martins Toy Library is located in the former Beckenham Library on Sandwich Road.

 Houses

-There are many original houses built in the 1900s-1950s consisting of single- and the occasional two-storey villas, some brick single-storey dwellings, wooden bungalows, and a few Art Deco houses.
+There are many original houses built in the 1900s–1950s consisting of single- and the occasional two-storey villas, some brick single-storey dwellings, wooden bungalows, and a few Art Deco houses.
 There are a number of larger houses on Fisher Avenue.
 Many houses throughout the suburb have well established front gardens.
-The streets are relatively wide, with many mature street trees, including London Plane trees.
+The streets are relatively wide, with many mature street trees, including London Planes.
 Some subdivision has occurred with new houses located behind the original houses with separate driveways and associated fencing.
 The trees on Fisher Avenue and Norwood Street contribute to Beckenham by creating a pleasant street appearance.

 Flooding issues

 Beckenham's location on the banks of the Ōpāwaho / Heathcote River means that streets along the river are prone to flooding during heavy rain events, like many suburbs in the lower reaches of the Ōpāwaho.
 The Christchurch City Council continues to implement flood mitigation strategies to lessen the impact of this.